The Ultimate Guide to Canning Beets

 For years I was so frustrated because I couldn’t figure out how to grow beets in my garden.
 I come from Israel and I don’t think growing up that there was ever a dinner table at my mother’s that didn’t have an Israeli beet salad on it.

 Not only beets are delicious, filling, and healthy but for a homesteader they are also an amazing storage crop that can last for a long time.
-So I kept trying and after a few years, I am happy to say that now I feel like I have finally figured out how to grow beets.
+So I kept trying and after a few years, I am happy to say that now I feel like I have finally figured out how to grow beets in both my spring and fall garden!
+Now, the next step is to learn how to store and preserve beets.

 Choosing Beets For Canning…

 Beets come in different shapes and colors.
 The common beet is round with purple stems and green leaves that have purple veins, but you can find white beets (Avalanche), orange/yellow beets (Boldor or Touchstone Gold), and beetroots with white rings (Chioggia).
+You’ll also be able to find a few varieties that grow long roots instead of round roots (Cylindra) and a few baby beet varieties (Babybeet).

 You can can any variety of beets that you grow or come by at the market.
 The more common varieties are Boro, Bull’s Red, Red Ace, Detroit Dark Red, and Merlin.
 These have a deep color.
 You will lose some of it during canning but your beets are still going to look beautiful in the jar and when they are served later.

-• Beets – any kind, about seven medium beets per quart jar.
+• Beets – about seven medium beets per quart jar.
 I cut most of them in half but as long as your beets are less than 2” in diameter you can also can them whole if you’d like.

 • Water – clean boiling water.